todogroup/osposurvey/questions.md

 * I don’t know
 * Other (please specify)

+## Part 5
-31. How many open source projects does your company maintain?
+29. How many open source projects does your company maintain?
 * 0
 * 1-10
 * 11-50